 !
-WARNING indicates a hazardous situation which, if not avoided could result in the street of the st
+WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate signs.
+CAUTION indicates a hazardous situation which, A CAUTION if not avoided, could result in minor or moderate signs.
 Be sure new equipment components and repair parts include the current safety signs.
 For replacement signs, proper placement of safety signs or clarification on any safety issue, consult your Northern Lights dealer or the factory.